How to sign up for Chase Ink cards

 Chase Ultimate Rewards points are valuable and flexible.
 At the most basic level, points can be redeemed for cash or merchandise, but you'll only get one cent per point value that way.
 A better option is to use points for travel booked through Chase.
 When used in these ways, points are worth 1.25 cents each with premium cards (Sapphire Preferred or Ink Business Preferred, for example) or 1.5 cents each with the ultra premium Sapphire Reserve card.
 An even better option is to transfer points from a premium or ultra-premium card to an airline or hotel program when high value awards are available (see this post for details).
 If your points are tied to a no-fee "cash back" Ultimate Rewards card, then first move those points to a premium or ultra-premium card before redeeming them in order to get better value.
 For more about Chase Ultimate Rewards, see: Chase Ultimate Rewards Complete Guide.

 The Ink Business Preferred Card is great for its 3X categories.
 The Ink Business Cash is awesome for its 5X categories.
-And the Ink Business Unlimited is great to use as your “everywhere else” card thanks to earning 1.5X everywhere.
+And the Ink Business Unlimited is a good choice to use as your “everywhere else” card thanks to earning 1.5X everywhere.

-There is another Ink card which is unfortunately different from the rest: the Ink Business Premier.
+The Ink Business Premier is unfortunately different from the rest.
 This one doesn’t allow moving points to transfer partners or to other Chase cards.
 As a result, it is only good as a cash back card.
 Details here: Ink Business Premier Review.

 You must have a business (and you probably do)

 Chase Ink cards are small business credit cards.
 You must have a business to apply.
 That said, almost everyone does something that can be legitimately considered a business.
-Legitimate businesses include selling things on eBay or at yard sales, being an aspiring musician or author, posting to TikTok or Instagram, owning rental property, driving for Uber or Lyft, etc. The list is endless.
+Legitimate businesses include selling things on eBay or at yard sales, being an aspiring musician or author, owning rental property, driving for Uber or Lyft, etc. The list is endless.

 Applying for Business Credit Cards: You must have a business to apply, but even a simple sole proprietorship will work.
 It's likely that you have a business even if you don't realize it.